 At times, I’ve felt like my failure to make mom friends made me a failure as a mother.
-Would my babies grow up to be friendless little hermits because I couldn’t lock down another mom for tummy time meet-ups?
-Was my inability to make another grown woman like me stunting my kid’s development, ruining his chances at future success?
+Would my babies grow up to be friendless little hermits because I couldn’t lock down another mom for music class meet-ups or playgroups?
+Was my inability to make good friends in motherhood stunting my kid’s development, ruining his chances at future success?

 I met a lovely woman via a Craigslist ad she posted looking for a mom friend.
 (Yes, I stooped to Craigslist to make friends—and it worked!)
 I reconnected with a former colleague who happened to get pregnant shortly after I did and whose own friendship tribe hadn’t gotten around to having kids yet, either.
-We hadn’t been that close before our babies were born, but now we see each other frequently at baby gyms and birthday parties.
+We hadn’t been that close before our babies were born, but now we see each other frequently at story times and birthday parties.

 My neighbor, who’d been friendly in passing before but nothing more, had a little boy five months before I did, and we grow closer every day.
 My childless friends stepped up, too, taking a greater interest in my kids than I expected for women enjoying the single life.